Our Songs (album): Reception

-Chart performance
+Commercial performance

-Our Songs debuted at number 2 on the German Albums Chart in the week of September 29, 2023.
+Our Songs debuted at number two on the German Albums Chart in the week of September 29, 2023.
 This marked Anastacia's highest-charting album since Anastacia (2004) and first top ten album since 2014's Resurrection.
 In the United Kingdom, the album debuted at number 16 on the UK Albums Downloads Chart.
 It also placed on three other charts in that country.